 5. Only spend what you have

 How many times have your parents given you this piece of advice, but it is so easy to fall into the trap of spending more than you have when you have a credit card.
 For money beginners, you really can’t be too careful.
-Use cash to control your spending or sign up for Debitize which will help you track your spending and deduct money from your checking account whenever you make a transaction on your credit card, thereby making sure you don’t spend more than you have each month.
-Plus, you’ll end up with credit card rewards which can be great to put towards travel.
+Use cash to control your spending so you won’t get sucked into credit card debt.

 6. It’s never to early to start saving for retirement